No description

 app-client/ is the shared Qt 6.11.1 + QML client.
 The same QML interface is used for Android, Linux, and Windows, while platform behavior lives behind the C++ controller.

-All app clients consume the same optimized sing-box VPN profile shape: IPv4-only TUN, system stack, MTU 1200, automatic routes, DoH DNS and QUIC/UDP 443 fallback to TCP.
+All app clients consume the same optimized sing-box VPN profile shape: IPv4-only TUN, system stack, MTU 1200, automatic routes, DoH DNS and full UDP routing without a blanket UDP/443 block.
 Platform code only handles how that profile is started and stopped.

 The app checks /api/mobile/network-status through webshare.acnas.net to show the public IP, route status, API latency and location data before and after VPN connection.
 Country, city, ASN and organization are read from reverse-proxy or CDN headers such as CF-IPCountry, X-Country-Code, X-City, X-ASN and X-Organization.
 If those headers are not configured, WebShare falls back to free MMDB files from WEBSHARE_GEOIP_CITY_DB and WEBSHARE_GEOIP_ASN_DB; if the files are missing, the app still shows the observed public IP and marks location as unknown.